 Receiving Your Benefit

 At retirement, you must decide how you want your retirement benefit paid.
-You can choose from several pension payment options, all of which will provide you with a monthly benefit for life.
+You can choose from several options, all of which will provide you with a monthly benefit for life.
 For example, you may elect the Single Life Allowance, which provides the maximum amount payable during your lifetime, with nothing payable to a beneficiary upon your death.
-Or you may choose a lower monthly benefit to provide for a possible payment to a designated beneficiary after your death.
+Or, you may elect to receive a smaller monthly benefit to provide for a possible payment to a designated beneficiary after your death.

-If your option election is not filed on time, by law we must process your retirement as if you had selected Cash Refund — Contributions, with your estate named as beneficiary.
+If your election is not timely, by law, we must process your retirement as if you had selected Cash Refund — Contributions (Option ½), with your estate named as beneficiary.